Sens Cathedral: Construction (1130–1160)

 The first cathedral of Sens described in medieval records was built sometime between the 6th and 9th centuries, probably on the same site.
 According to medieval records, it was composed of three separate buildings, a baptistry and two churches.
 The date of their construction is not recorded, but medieval chronicles report they were destroyed by fire between 958 and 967, and replaced by a single structure.

 By the 12th century, Sens was flourishing economically and growing in population.
 In 1122, Henri Sanglier, a member of the court of Louis VI of France, was named archbishop of Sens and began the project of building a larger and grander cathedral.
-In 1128 the new Bishop received a series of letters from Saint Bernard of Clairvaux, founder of the Cistercian order, urging him as an archbishop to live a less luxurious and more austere life, advice which the new Archbishop followed, as he amassed the funds and resources needed for his cathedral.
+In 1128 the new bishop received a series of letters from Saint Bernard of Clairvaux, founder of the Cistercian order, urging him as an archbishop to live a less luxurious and more austere life, advice which the new archbishop followed, as he amassed the funds and resources needed for his cathedral.

 Construction of the new cathedral began between 1130 and 1135.
 The vaulting over the nave and choir was revolutionary, composed of square six-part rib vaults, which distributed the weight downward to alternating columns and piers between the bays.
 These vaults had been used experimentally in one portion of Durham Cathedral in England and at Saint Denis Basilica near Paris, but Sens was the first cathedral to use them throughout the structure.

 Above the arcades of pillars and columns on the ground floor was the triforium, which overlooked the lower roof, and above that the clerestory, or upper walls.
 Thanks to the new flying buttresses installed outside between the bays to the walls, the clerestory was later given large stained glass windows.

-The ground floor of new cathedral had the traditional form of a basilica, with a long nave and a large choir, and no transepts.
-A walkway or disambulatory surrounded the outside of the nave and choir.
+The ground floor of the new cathedral had the traditional form of a basilica, with a long nave and a large choir, and no transepts.
+A walkway or ambulatory surrounded the outside of the nave and choir.
 There were two chapels flanking the choir.
 Excavations in the 20th century showed there had originally been a rectangular chapel in the apse at the east end, hidden by later modifications.
 The dimensions of the new cathedral were extraordinary for the time: 113.5 metres long, 27.5 metres wide, and with a height of 24.4 metres.
-The church is larger in overall scale than its contemporaries, the Saint Denis, Noyon or Senlis.
+The church is larger in overall scale than its contemporaries at Saint Denis, Noyon or Senlis.
 The first phase of construction was completed by about 1160.
 It had an immediate influence on the construction of other churches, particularly the choir of the Abbey church of Saint-Germain-des-Pres in Paris, completed in 1163, and Vézelay Abbey (completed about 1180).